-A court may grant a divorce to the innocent and injured spouse whenever it is judged that the other spouse has offered such indignities to the innocent and injured spouse as to render the spouse's condition intolerable and life burdensome.
+Although no-fault divorces are now more common, a court may grant a fault divorce to the innocent and injured spouse whenever it is judged that the other spouse has offered such indignities to the innocent and injured spouse as to render the spouse's condition intolerable and life burdensome.
 There are two requirements for divorce based on indignities: (1) the existence of indignities (See Divorce Code infra); and (2) the direction of them to an innocent and injured spouse.

 § 3301.
 Grounds for divorce (a) Fault.-- The court may grant a divorce to the innocent and injured spouse whenever it is judged that the other spouse has:

 If you've been placed in a situation with your spouse where you believe you have been treated poorly and need to file a divorce on "indignity grounds," you should seek the assistance of experienced counsel.
-The establishment of indignities may prove useful in other areas, such as support.
-(See ** link to article).
-You may contact ** Shaffer & Engle Law Offices, LLC toll free or ** email us today**.
+The establishment of indignities may prove useful in other areas, such as child support.

 A weekly guide with tips and legal advice for each stage of the process.